oooNAKooo/Data_storage_service/client/README.md

 Folder with application code files.

 [AdminPanel.js](https://github.com/oooNAKooo/Data_storage_service/tree/main/client/AdminPanel.js) - file with the code of the frontend part of the administrative panel;

+[App.js](https://github.com/oooNAKooo/Data_storage_service/tree/main/client/App.js) - file with the code of the frontend part of the main boot file;

 [AuthForm.js](https://github.com/oooNAKooo/Data_storage_service/tree/main/client/AuthForm.js) - file with the code of the frontend part of the authorization panel;